novosit/ninejs/ui/README.md

 This component extends `Properties` so you can have all features of this module as well.

 Widgets are event aware and have a simple life cycle: Basically after construction you need to cal `show()` method in order to have the `domNode`. `show()` then calls `updateSkin()` and the later calls `onUpdatedSkin()`.
 This last method is where you can put all logic that requires the `domNode` to be present (i.e.: attach child widgets, or register event handlers).

+When you are done with the widget you can call `destroy()` and it will detach all children and call destroy on each one.
+Also all event handlers are removed from the widget DOM.

 ### `show()` Activity Diagram ###
 ![show activity diagram](docs/Ninejs_UI_Widget_01.png?raw=true "show activity diagram")